How can we help you?

 Diagnosis and treatment are generally done in children around 7 years of age, however, in some cases diagnosis can be done before this age.

 People with ADHD manifest a persistent pattern of lack of attention and/or hyperactive impulsiveness, sudden, careless and abrupt acts that occur without thinking and may interfere with function or development.
-Under these circumstances, along with other problems that may arise in cognitive capacities, may also affect academics, social behaviors, and emotional factors.
+Under these circumstances, along with other problems that may arise in cognitive abilities, may also affect academics, social behaviors, and emotional factors.

 From this point of view, and as a complementary aid tool, practicing chess could be extremely beneficial, as it has been demonstrated to be efficient in the improvement of certain cognitive abilities, as well as its positive influence in self-esteem development and other emotional aspects.